masonkatz/kayoarima.com/landing/content/services/cooking.md

 +++
 title  = "Cooking Program"
-image = "food/IMG_5241.jpg"
+image  = "cooking.jpg"
+weight = 3
 +++

 Cooking can be easy if you know the right preparations.
 Let’s make a